 At early law, libel & slander were analyzed under different sets of standards, with libel recognized as the more serious wrong.
 The law changed, however, and rejected this split approach in favor of a single set of rules for slander and libel.
 Libel & slander are now treated alike and the same rules apply to a defamatory statement regardless of whether the statement is written or is oral.

 Defamatory per se statements and defamatory per quod statements.
 Statements that are defamatory per se sometimes referred to generically by courts as libel per se are so obviously and naturally harmful to one’s reputation on their face that proof of injury is not required.
-Illinois law recognizes five types of statements that are considered defamatory per se as Imputing that a person committed a crime, imputing that a person is infected with a loathsome communicable disease, imputing that a person is unable or lacks the integrity to perform one’s employment duties; Imputing that a person lack ability or otherwise prejudices one in one’s profession, or Imputing that a person has engaged in adultery or sexual acts.
+Illinois law recognizes five types of statements that are considered defamatory per se as Imputing which a person committed a crime, imputing that a person is infected with a loathsome communicable disease, imputing that a person is unable or lacks the integrity to perform one’s employment duties; Imputing that a person lack ability or otherwise prejudices one in one’s profession, or Imputing that a person has engaged in adultery or sexual acts. ace of the statement itself.
+If other facts or additional information about the person being defamed is required to understand the harmful effect of the statement, then it cannot be defamatory per se.
+That is not to say the statement is not defamatory if extrinsic facts are required; it just cannot be defamatory per se.

 Defamation law continues to change and evolve.
 Defamation attorneys must have extensive knowledge of First Amendment and other aspects of defamation law to effectively prosecute claims for businesses, professionals and individuals who have been defamed.
 The attorneys at Maryland Defamation Lawyer are able to help you in every way.
 We are knowledgeable regarding the changes and complexities of this changing area of the law.
 We are committed to fighting for our clients’ rights in the courtroom and at the negotiating table.